infernotnt/fedora_setup/README.md

 # fedora_setup
--This was made using Fedora(v33).
+- This was made using Fedora(v33).

--WORKS ONLY ON X11.
+- WORKS ONLY ON X11.
 IF YOU HAVE WAYLAND IT DOES NOT WORK.

--Run it on a completely fresh/new fedora install.
+- Run it on a completely fresh/new fedora install.

--Run "install_fedora_setup.sh" to install it on your local machine.
+- Run "install_fedora_setup.sh" to install it on your local machine.
 The ONLY way to run it is "sudo ./install_fedora_setup.sh".

--If you later on change some of the settings on your machine and want those changes to be reflected on the automatic installer, run "update_backup_fedora_setup.sh".
+- If you later on change some of the settings on your machine and want those changes to be reflected on the automatic installer, run "update_backup_fedora_setup.sh".
 This will not change your local setup.
 It will only change the automatici installer.

--For a nice looking boot loader(a grub2 sekiro theme) do "git clone https://github.com/infernotnt/sekiro_grub_theme.git"
+- For a nice looking boot loader(a grub2 sekiro theme) do "git clone https://github.com/infernotnt/sekiro_grub_theme.git"

--Compositor tutorial(applies only to X11): https://www.youtube.com/watch?v=3esPpe-fclI
+- Compositor tutorial(applies only to X11): https://www.youtube.com/watch?v=3esPpe-fclI

+- If you want to game, you will need to configure compton.
+Compton is being run from ~/.config/i3.
+Usefull video: # NOTE: compton might impact GAMING performance.
+Usefull video: https://www.youtube.com/watch?v=3esPpe-fclIe

 ## Some general keyboard settings: